 A lot of people in the accounting world often wonder what the difference between a CPA (Certified Public Accountant) and a CMA (Certified Management Accountant) certification is.
 In addition, they also wonder which one will get them further along in their careers and which one is more worth obtaining than the other.

 The main differences between a CPA and CMA certification is that a CMA has mix expertise in financial accounting and strategic management.
 This certification essentially expands on financial accounting by adding management skills which enable CMAs to make strategic business decisions based on financial information.
 CPAs perform/sign audits and are involved in lots of tax work, especially representing companies during IRS audits.
 Essentially, both certifications lead to different professional roles.

-But, the most important thing in your career should not be the amount of licenses or certifications you have; or even your degree.
+But, the most important thing in your career should not be the number of licenses or certifications you have; or even your degree.
 It's crucial to keep in mind that the most important thing in your career is you.
 People spend tens of thousands of dollars on their education and thousands of dollars on certifications; but how much have you spent on yourself, in terms of building your character and values?
 Make sure that whatever designation you choose is one that you feel is worth it for you and what you want to achieve in your professional career.

 That being said, having a strong certification does, of course, help.
 It's not only required in most public accounting firms, but is a huge leg up on your competition.
 Particularly in the interviewing and recruiting stages of finding your first job, and making a career jump down the road.
 For those of you that are unaware, the practical difference between a CPA and CMA license is for the career path you are taking: